 Narcissism doesn’t know empathy- Have you ever given someone a gift for their birthday or for a holiday and watched with anticipation and excitement as they opened it?
 Good, that’s normal.
 Narcissists don’t find joy in making others happy.
 As a side bar, narcissists are either incredible gift givers because gift giving is a show and a way to make them look good to others, or they’re incredibly terrible gift givers because they just don’t care.
 Narcissists aren’t wired to care about things that are special to other people, so they are prone to make special moments memorable for all the wrong reasons.
 They’ll disappear, not show up, get intoxicated, lull about in complete misery, or otherwise make the occasion entirely about their needs.
 Narcissists seek to avoid what should be special memories altogether or ruin them because they are incapable of healthy emotions.

 Because everything is about them, anything else is an obligation– I’m not saying that you particularly enjoy going to Grandma Betty’s nursing home every year on her birthday, but you do it and you do it with a smile on your face because you love your grandma.
 You stay as long as you are able and enjoy socializing with the rest of your family while there.
 By the time you need to leave you ended up having a great time with your family.
 The narcissist will either come late, not show up at all, or loathe in self pity during such an event because it’s not something that was their idea; not something that they want to be doing.
+Unless, of course, the narcissist is performing.
+If visiting Grandma Betty helps them perform for some particular audience or massages their ego, they will happily oblige.
+Because they are getting something from it.
 If the narcissist didn’t think of it, the act of doing it is a chore and that just brings a feeling of misery to anyone involved.